 6. University of Wisconsin-Milwaukee

-Moving to the eastern side of the state, the University of Wisconsin-Milwaukee (UWM) continues the UW System’s tradition of top-quality education and affordability.
-Similar to UWEC, UWM also offers a vast array of undergraduate and graduate programs, with alumni like Microsoft CEO Satya Nadella and actor Willem Dafoe showcasing the diverse career paths UWM can empower.
+Moving to the eastern side of the state, the University of Wisconsin-Milwaukee (UWM) continues the UW System’s tradition of public education and affordability.
+UWM offers more than 200 academic programs, and notable former students include Satya Nadella, who earned a master’s degree in computer science from UWM, and actor Willem Dafoe.

 7. Rasmussen University

-While our focus has been on public universities in Wisconsin, private institutions like Rasmussen University can also be financially accessible.
-Founded in 1900, Rasmussen University offers career-focused bachelor’s degrees and certificates with a strong emphasis on practical skills and knowledge.
+While our focus has been on public universities in Wisconsin, private institutions like Rasmussen University can also be financially accessible depending on the program.
+Founded in 1900, Rasmussen University offers career-focused bachelor’s degrees, associate degrees, certificates, and diplomas, with many programs available fully online.

 8. Maranatha Baptist University

 Known for its focus on spiritual education alongside professional and liberal arts studies, the university offers a unique environment for students who seek both academic growth and spiritual development.
-This combination attracts international students who value a community that supports both their career aspirations and personal faith practices.
-The university’s small class sizes ensure personalized attention, while its dedicated faculty are committed to student success, making Maranatha a nurturing place for international students to thrive academically and spiritually.
+This combination can attract international students who value a community that supports both their career aspirations and personal faith practices.
+Maranatha also lists institutional scholarships that may help reduce the total cost of attendance for eligible students.

 9. Lakeland University

-Lakeland University, established in 1862, is another private Christian university with a beautiful 240-acre campus in Herman, Wisconsin.
-Lakeland offers a unique Cooperative Education program, allowing students to gain valuable work experience and potentially earn scholarship money to reduce college debt.
-This program, along with Lakeland’s relatively small size and focus on undergraduate education, creates a supportive environment where international students usually like to go.
+Lakeland University, established in 1862, is another private Christian university with a main campus near Plymouth, Wisconsin.
+Lakeland offers a Cooperative Education program, allowing students to gain work experience and potentially reduce college costs through wages and scholarship opportunities.
+This program, along with Lakeland’s relatively small size and focus on undergraduate education, creates a supportive environment for many international students.

-Edgewood College, founded in 1927, is a private Dominican college nestled in Madison, Wisconsin.
-This scenic 55-acre campus overlooking Lake Wingra offers a strong liberal arts education with a focus on social justice and ethical leadership.
-With a student-to-faculty ratio of 12:1 and over 82% of classes capped at 20 students, Edgewood fosters a personalized and engaging learning environment, perfect for international students seeking a supportive community.
+Edgewood University is a private Dominican institution in Madison, Wisconsin.
+Founded in 1927, it is located on a scenic campus overlooking Lake Wingra and offers a liberal arts education with a focus on ethical leadership, service, and community engagement.
+Edgewood reports a student-to-faculty ratio of 15:1 and that 81% of classes have fewer than 20 students, creating a personalized learning environment.

 FAQs: Studying at a University in Wisconsin